brikis98/yevgeniy-brikman-homepage/_posts/2011-10-24-siri-glimpse-of-future.md

 merely the first step of what Siri does.
 It's what happens *after* your voice has been transcribed that's new and exciting.

-Siri does a remarkably good job of *natural language processing*.
+Siri does an excellent job of *natural language processing*.
 In other words, it actually tries to understand human speech.

 Before Siri, almost all voice recognition systems only worked if you used a very specific set of keywords and phrases&mdash;incantations, really.
 With Siri, you can speak more or less naturally and it (she?) does a remarkable job of understanding you.
-You don't need to read a manual or cheat sheet to use Siri: just start talking and you'd be amazed at how it seems to *just work*.
+You don't need to read a manual or cheat sheet to use Siri: just start talking, and you'd be amazed at how it seems to *just work*.
 It's certainly [Clarke's third law](http://en.wikipedia.org/wiki/Clarke's_three_laws) at play, but at times, Siri seems truly magical.